enterprisemodules/wls_profile/documentation/copy_domain.md

-The locatie where the JDK is installed.
+The location where the JDK is installed.

 This value is used in multiple places.
 To make sure in all classed the correct value is used, use the hiera key `wls_profile::jdk_home` to change it to your requested value.